folkenrothk/composition/Writing/Chomping/proposal-v2.md

 ### Research Question

-How can digital curation be used to promote ethical preservation of information of items donated to Allegheny College?
+How can the methods of digital curation be used to promote ethical preservation of information for items donated to Allegheny College?

 ### Project Aims